-Sensory Integration and Older Children and Teens : Helpful Activities and Accomadations
+Sensory Integration and Older Children and Teens : Helpful Activities and Accommodations

 Sensory integration dysfunction can continue to affect older children and teens.
-Recommendations for sensory integration activities and accomadations suitable for teens are provided in this exclusive interview..
-Nancy Mucklow is the author of The Sensory Team Handbook: A hands-on tool to help young people make sense of their senses and take charge of their sensory processing.
+Recommendations for sensory integration activities and accommodations suitable for teens are provided in this exclusive interview with Nancy Mucklow, author The Sensory Team Handbook

 Interview by Allison Martin